“The Paleozoic Era (540 to 252 million years ago) was a revolutionary time for new life on Earth. But it had its ups and

 Cambrian explosion brings new life

 The Cambrian explosion was the largest diversification of life in Earth’s history.
-New life started in the ocean then moved to land.
+New life started in the ocean and then moved to land.

 Everything before this era was Precambrian.
 We couldn’t identify life because we didn’t have fossilized shells and animals.

 The Paleozoic Era marked a huge shift when hard-shelled invertebrates (without a spine) began to evolve.